jfields4733/Jordan/13Debounce_Shift/README.md

 *Does the test pass?
 Why or why not?
 Why are you having trouble wrapping your brain around the simple code above?*

+I chose to record pattern from the circuit and the pattern was not easy to follow.
+For a test that I would've written, the circuit definitely would not have passed that test because the synchronous parts of the circuit are all getting their clock pulses at the same time, and not waiting for their previous variables to change.
+It is hard to wrap my brain around the code above because it looks fine if the code was asynchronous and all progressed under one "always @(posedge clk) begin end" statement.

 ## 2 deBounce FiZzim

 The above circuit was translated into this Finite State Machine (or FSM) following the steps outlined in the [drawings folder](..\drawings\README.md).